 The Administrator reserves the right to designate specific products for testing.
 Generally, a sample will be defined as the number of products produced during a time period specified in the test request.
-A sample defined in this manner will allow the Administrator to select sample sizes small enough to keep the number of products to be tested at a minimum and still enable EPA to eventually draw statistically valid conclusions about the noise emission performance of all products of the category or configuration which is the subject of the test request.
+A sample defined in this manner will allow the Administrator to select sample sizes and a second and the second and and the second frequency of the second second and the second second and the second s small enough to keep the number of products to be tested at a minimum and still enable EPA to eventually draw statistically valid conclusions about the noise emission performance of all products of the category or configuration which is the subject of the test request.